IDv4: Aegis

 Start with one governed workflow.

-The first proof point is governed dispute remediation: a real AI agent, a real Cedar deny policy on sensitive context, real human approval routing on a credit action, and a real HMAC-chained audit log across the full sequence.
+The first proof point is governed dispute remediation: a real AI agent, a Cedar deny policy on sensitive context, human approval routing on a credit action, and audit evidence — with tamper-evident policy decisions — across the full sequence.
 Concrete enough to evaluate against your own workflow controls.

-• Workload identity issued by the Aegis IDP
+• Agent identity issued by the Aegis IDP

 • Default-deny Cedar policy on sensitive records, exercised end to end